sginko/travel-allowance-calculation/README.md

 ---

+## Legal Basis

+The system's calculations and functionalities are designed in accordance with the Polish Labor Code (Kodeks pracy), specifically:

+- **Art.
+775 § 2**: Governs the entitlement to travel allowances for domestic and international business trips.
+- **Chapter 1: General Provisions**
+   - Defines the scope of travel expenses, including domestic ("podróżą krajową") and international trips ("podróżą zagraniczną").
+- **Chapter 2: Domestic Travel**
+   - Outlines the specifics of domestic travel allowances, meal costs, transportation, accommodation, and other necessary expenses.

+By adhering to these regulations, the system ensures accurate and compliant management of travel expenses for employees in state or local government budgetary units.

+---

 ## Key Features

 1. **Expense Management**
-   - Automatic calculation of travel costs, including allowances and other expenses.
+   - **Automatic Calculation**: Computes travel costs, including allowances (diet), transport, and accommodation based on Kodeks pracy.
-   - JSON Patch for efficient updates of travel records.
+   - **JSON Patch Support**: Enables efficient and partial updates of travel records.

 2. **PDF Report Generation**
-   - Generate travel reports dynamically with Apache PDFBox.
+   - **Dynamic Reports**: Generates detailed travel reports in PDF format using Apache PDFBox.

 3. **User Management**
-   - Role-based access control (Admin, Manager, Accountant, User).
+   - **Role-Based Access Control**: Assigns roles such as Admin, Manager, Accountant, and User with specific permissions.
-   - OAuth2-based authentication for enhanced security (Google Login).
+   - **Secure Authentication**: Implements OAuth2-based authentication for enhanced security, including Google Login integration.

 4. **Data Storage**
-   - PostgreSQL database with Liquibase for schema management.
+   - **PostgreSQL Database**: Stores all travel and expense data securely with Liquibase managing schema migrations.
-   - Dockerized database for easy deployment.
+   - **Dockerized Deployment**: Ensures easy and consistent deployment across different environments.

 5. **Job Scheduling and Sessions**
-   - Asynchronous tasks using JobRunr.
+   - **Asynchronous Tasks**: Manages background jobs using JobRunr.
-   - JDBC-based session storage for session durability.
+   - **Session Management**: Utilizes JDBC-based session storage for durability and scalability.

 ---